Posted on July 31, 2013 by Paul Hammond

 Posted on July 19, 2013 by Paul Hammond

-It’s common for new technology to take some time to mature – and VoIP technology is no exception.
+During the telecommunications revolution, it’s common for new technology to take some time to mature – and VoIP technology is no exception.
 Let’s take a second to revisit business VoIP’s early days and appreciate how far the technology has come since then.

 While many people remember the late ’90s as the time when the mainstream Internet emerged, along with dotcom mania and a surging stock market, the decade also marks a major milestone in the telecommunications industry – the introduction of VoIP technology.